TG-Monitor/app-cli/README.md

 ## Documentation

-- Documentations about architecture and other aspects in [doc/](doc)
+- Documentation about architecture and other aspects in [doc/](doc)